John R. Ryan

 - Its graduates are recognized by the American Association of University Women.

-The University enrolls students in eight degree-granting schools and colleges.
+The University enrolls students in nine degree-granting schools and colleges.
 The College Arts and Sciences and the Schools of Business, Criminal Justice, Education, Information Science and Policy, Public Affairs, and Social Welfare offer undergraduate and graduate programs.
 The School of Public Health offers graduate programs only.
 Several opportunities exist for joint degrees between schools and with other graduate programs.
-In 2001, UAlbany established its new School of Nanosciences and Nanoengineering, which currently offers courses and will introduce degree programs in the near future.
+In 2004 Albany established its new College of Nanoscale Sciences and Engineering, which will begin offering graduate degree programs in Fall 2004.

 The Office of the Provost and Vice President for Academic Affairs and the Office of the Vice President for Research jointly work with the academic units in curricular and research areas.